shipra-agarwal1994/retail-store-discounts/readme.md

-# Apply Discount on the bill amount API
+# Retail Store Discounts
-### This project is about the bill discount
+### This project is about the discount to be applied on user bill amount

 ## Prerequisite
     - Install Java 1.8 O